Book Opener Stretch – How to Perform, Benefits & Muscles Worked

 Book Opener Stretch Variations

-Elbows not arms
+Elbows not Arms

-Some may find the stretch easier with both arms starting bent at the elbows and held either side of your head.
+Some may find the stretch easier with both arms starting bent at the elbows and held either side of the head.
 As you rotate your chest, spine and shoulder, the upper arm will mimic the movement of opening the book and allow for the same gentle twist in the upper body as the hips remain still.
 It’s worth experimenting with what feels most comfortable to you.

 Book Opener Benefits

-Mobility
+Thoracic Mobility

 Book openers are a great choice for improving the mobility of the thoracic region of the spine.
 This part of the body facilitates the movement and function of other parts of your body too, particularly in the shoulders and neck.